 We have high standards when it comes to manners and behaviour in and around the school.
-This all enables our explicit focus on teaching and learning to help our pupils to progress in their studies and prepare them for a life outside of school.
+This all enables our explicit focus on teaching and learning through our ACE Framework, to help our pupils to progress in their studies and prepare them for a life outside of school.
 We encourage our pupils to aim high, so that regardless of their starting point, all have the very best chance of academic success.
-We are a school that encompasses and values difference in our pupils.
+We are a school that encompasses and values diversity in our pupils and staff.
 We work in partnership with our parents and local community to create a strong sense of place for our pupils.

 Our focus on digital education enables us to provide a rich and engaging educational experience that will equip our students with relevant skills and knowledge.
 We take part in various Osborne Co-operative Academy Trust initiatives that provide enrichment and challenge for pupils.
 This is designed to ensure all pupils are working towards their full potential through a varied set of activities.
+There is a competitive house system which enables pupils to develop individual and team-based skills.

 We moved to our state-of-the-art permanent accommodation in September 2022.
 This exciting project has delivered a purpose-built school, fully equipped for the demands of the 21st century.

-The extensive indoor facilities will include specialist provision for all subject areas.
-The outdoor facilities will include a sports centre, an all-weather pitch and a nature area.
+The extensive indoor facilities include specialist provision for all subject areas.
+The outdoor facilities include a sports centre, an all-weather pitch and a nature area.

-Thames Park Secondary School aims to be a high-achieving co-operative academy, part of the Osborne Co-operative Academy Trust, which includes Little Thurrock Primary School and Thameside Primary School.
+Thames Park Secondary School aims to be a high-achieving co-operative school, part of the Osborne Co-operative Academy Trust.